amj18/blackjack-game/README.md

 ## Blackjack game made using Python and Tkinter

-To run, download/clone this entire repository and double click the **"Python Blackjack Github-1.0-amd64.msi"** installation file if you are running a Windows machine.
+To run, download/clone this entire repository and double click the **"Python Blackjack Github-1.0-amd64.msi"** installation file if you are running a Windows 8.1/10 or above systems.
 The default directory is Program Files, but if you choose a different directory, make sure to create a new folder before installation.

 No Python installation is needed.
 To run, simply download the "build" folder and double click the "Blackjack.exe" executable if you are running a Windows machine.